 Logan had amassed a small fortune as his character was quite popular and he had no children or spouse to leave his wealth to.
-Just prior to his death at 113 years of age, Logan had a modified clone body patterned after Lance Gravity constructed (grown?) and placed in suspended animation to be woken 100 years after his passing.
+Just prior to his death at 113 years of age, Logan had a modified clone body patterned after Lance Gravity constructed (grown?) and placed in suspended animation to be awoken 100 years after his 'passing'.
 Brain Tapes and other technology would download the knowledge and personality of Lance into the new body.
 Legally, his last name would be Galloway and Logan would leave any remaining funds, holdings, etc. to himself.
-Some unexpected element of the whole process left Lance with residual memories of Logan which were brought closer to the surface when contacted psionically.
+Some unexpected element of the whole process left Lance with residual memories of Logan which were brought closer to the surface when he was contacted psionically.

 Not only do I not have the Character Sheet for Lance Gravity, this was Space Opera we're talking about.
 I have lamented before that we used to play this game all the time and now the rules seem opaque and incomprehensible.

 I believe his Class was Astronaut.
 Beyond that I can not recall.

 Equipment: He had a device called the 'Gravity Gauntlet' that he wore as a bracer on his left arm.
 It could generate a 30 ft. radius sphere of 'Alternative Gravity' around him.
 At Zero-G he was weightless but able to use his better than average Physical Strength and Agility, enabling him to leap great distances and bounce off walls for truly spectacular Combat and Acrobatic maneuvers.
 At Heavy-Gs he could slow an opponent or hit someone really hard.